dghazi12/davidaghazi13.github.io/README.md

     npm install

-Lastly, start the application server using the command line below
+Lastly, start the application server using the command line below:

     node server.js